railwayapp/docs/src/pages/railway-metro.md

 layout="responsive"
 width={1958} height={1236} quality={100} />

 Metro is Railway’s major product update that brings multi-service projects to the platform.
-It became Generally Availible on March 2022.
+It became Generally Available on March 2022.
 Metro brings a number of improvements to the product such as the following.

 - Redesigned Project Canvas
 - Activity Pane